Morley Victoria – FAQs

 What should I do is my child is ill?

 First of all, assess whether your child is well enough to come to school.
 Might they feel better if they are distracted by their friends and have some fun?
-If you decide to keep your child at home, telephone school and let us know that your child won’t be attending today.
+If you decide to keep your child at home it is vital that you telephone school and let us know that your child won’t be attending today.
 Please keep us up to date on a daily basis – (0113 2535253).
 If you do not make contact with the school office, a phonecall will be made regarding the absence.

 What should I do if my child is going to be late?

 Please contact the school office if you are going to be late (beyond 9.00am) for any reason, then we know your child is on their way.
 You will need to call at the school office to confirm your arrival and to choose a school dinner should you need to.
 Depending on the time we may ask you to escort your child to their classroom if they are in the Foundation Stage or Key Stage One.

 What should I do if my child has an appointment during the school day?

 Please let us know as soon as possible if you need to take your child out of school for an appointment during the school day – we do understand that some of these are unavoidable.
 If the appointment is local and the time is appropriate, please return them to school afterwards.
 You could send a note or contact the school office.

 As you know, we have an open door policy at Morley Victoria and we are happy to welcome you into school at any time.
 Our staff are often incredibly busy, especially on a morning (many staff run early morning groups) so after school is usually the best time to see us if the matter can wait that long.
 Should you wish to speak with your child’s class teacher as a matter of urgency on a morning, please come to the school office and they will find out if the teacher is available.
 You may be asked to wait for a short while if necessary.
 The same applies if you would like to see Mrs Wood, Mrs Gilbertson, Miss Northfield or Mr Rushfirth.